The Book of 1 John

 3. And by this we know that we *know Him: if we keep His commandments.

-4. The man who says: “I *know Him” and isn’t keeping His commandments is a liar, and the truth isn’t in Him.
+4. The man saying: “I *know Him” and not keeping His commandments is a liar and the truth isn’t in him.

 5. But whoever keeps His word, truly the ^love of God has been perfected in him.
 By this we know that we are in Him.

-6. The man who claims to dwell in Him, that man is obligated to walk in the same way as He walked.
+6. The man claiming to dwell in Him, that man is also obligated to walk in the same way as He walked.

 7. Beloved, I write no new commandment to you, but an old commandment which you had from the beginning.
 The old commandment is the word which you heard.